12th October, 2022

 This format is great if you need to deliver a toolbox talk to remote workers, or a team spread out over multiple locations, and if you can't get everyone together at the same time.

 Videos do take time, equipment and software to prepare and put together, but once created, they can be used anytime and accessed anywhere.
-Especially with services like youtube letting you host your videos for free for everyone to access!
+Almost anyone can record themselves using their phone these days, and services like youtube let you host your videos for free for everyone to access!

-Embracing technology and deliver your talks online, anytime.
-Using an app or web service to provide toolbox talks often means that you can use a number of different formats and know who has completed what, and when.
+Embrace technology and deliver your talks online, anytime.
+Using an app or web service to provide toolbox talks often means that you can use several different formats and know who has completed what, and when.

 The advantages of toolbox talk software include:

-Of course, as HASpod is a provider online health and safety services, we created an online toolbox talk platform - you can check this out as our ready to use example for online toolbox talks (there's a free trial).
-We have hundreds of ready to use toolbox talks covering a variety of topics.
+Of course, as HASpod is a provider of online health and safety services, we created an online toolbox talk platform - so you can check out our online toolbox talks (there's a free trial).
+We have hundreds of toolbox talks covering a variety of topics.

-The internet is becoming more and more vital to business operations, and so nearly everyone is connected to the internet, at work and at home.
-Bringing your talks online can help you keep track of how your talks are delivered, and your results records.
+The internet is becoming more and more vital to business operations, and nearly everyone is connected to the internet, at work and at home.
+Bringing your talks online can help you keep track of how - and when - your talks are delivered, and your results records.

 Whether you use our solution, someone else's, or develop your own, online apps and software can be a great way of delivering toolbox talks.
 They can usually be accessed from smartphones, tablets, laptops and computers, so you get all the benefits of video delivery, plus knowing when your talks have been completed, and who by.